quizzical-spade/raspberry-craft/README.md

 ```
 Write down the IPv4 address and label it `WORKSTATION_IP`.

 On your Pi, `cd` to the location you want the new directory stored in.
 For me, that would be `cd ~/mc`.
 Remember, we're copying a directory, not a file, so we don't need to create the destination directory ourselves.
 Next, run `scp`.
-The command I would run is `scp -r Quiz@WORKSTATION_IP:C:\Users\Quiz\Documents\Minecraft_Server .`.
-This wuold prompt you for the PC's password and then `r`ecursively copy the directory `Minecraft_Server` to the directory `.` (current directory) off of the computer listed with `WORKSTATION_IP`.
+The command I would run is `scp -r Quiz@10.140.248.114:C:\Users\Quiz\Documents\Minecraft_Server .`.
+This would prompt you for the PC's password and then `r`ecursively copy the directory `Minecraft_Server` to the directory `.` (current directory) off of the computer listed with `WORKSTATION_IP`.
 It may take a minute or two, depending on connection speed and file size.

+The general form is `scp -r (workstation_username)@(WORKSTATION_IP):(C:\path\to\server\) .` Note that Windows uses `\` and allows spaces in file and directory names whereas Linux uses `/` and does not allow spaces.
+I would just copy the path and paste it rather than retyping it.

+Confirm that the transfer worked by entering the Pi's console and running `ls ~/mc`.
+You should see the server directory listed there.
 </details>

 ## Tuning the server
 What makes a server perform better is a mystical and arcane formula, known only to Microsoft and [this guy, who wrote a full optimization guide!](https://github.com/YouHaveTrouble/minecraft-optimization)<sup>Later is now!</sup>.
 I followed that guide exactly except for the DAB settings, which I left untouched.
 ## Port fowarding the router
 ## Optional extras
+The following is some of the fluff that makes the server easier to run.
+You're perfectly fine just using `start.sh`, but this will make everything smoother (at the cost of a learning curve).
 ### Simple startup script
 ### GNU Screen
 #### What is it and why do we want it?